-That’s what “The Raising of America,” a new documentary series, is trying to do.
+That’s what “The Raising of America,” a documentary series, is trying to do.
 I’m proud to be a part of the film, which probes how conditions faced by young children and their families form the foundation for future success—and brings to light the consequences of our failure to provide adequate support for parents raising young children.

 In recent years, medical professionals have learned health is profoundly influenced by factors outside the health-care system.
 Study after study has shown social determinants influence the ways our biological systems operate.